 These are great dictionaries for any and all future Talmud study (with Rabbi Lappe or elsewhere).

-As with the masechet, If you are unable, for financial reasons, to purchase a dictionary at this time, don’t hesitate to send us a private email so that other arrangements can be made.
-Extra copies of these dictionaries will no longer be available for borrow if you have not made prior arrangements.
+As with the masechet, if you are unable, for financial reasons, to purchase a dictionary at this time, don’t hesitate to send us a private email so that other arrangements can be made.

 Due to the severe chemical sensitivities of several members of our community, including Rabbi Lappe, please be exceedingly careful not to wear any scented products to bet midrash, including perfume, after-shave, hand lotion, lip balm, moisturizer, etc.